-Categorizations of MDRO LabID Events: Based on data entered into the NHSN application, each event will be categorized by the NHSN to populate different measures.
+Categorizations of MDRO LabID Events

-The following categorizations are based on date of current admission to the facility, date specimen collected (event date), and date of last transfer from acute care to your facility.
+All MDRO LabID Events must be submitted to NHSN.
+Based on event data submitted, NHSN will categorize events to populate different measures.
 Because of variability in documenting time of admission to the LTCF, calendar days are used to categorize LabID Events.